lulav-citros/citros/docusaurus/docs/commands/data/db_status.md

-│  Remove: remove the db instance from docker.                                       │ │  Init: initialize the db instance                                                  │ │  Clean: clears all data from DB.                                                   │ │❯ Status: Show weather the serivce is up or not                                     │ │  Start: starts the citros db docker instance if exists.                            │ │  Stop: stops the citros db docker instance if running.                             │ │  Logs: show logs of DB instance                                                    │
+│  Remove: remove the db instance from docker.                                       │ │  Init: initialize the db instance                                                  │ │  Clean: clears all data from DB.                                                   │ │❯ Status: Show whether the service is up or not                                     │ │  Start: starts the citros db docker instance if exists.                            │ │  Stop: stops the citros db docker instance if running.                             │ │  Logs: show logs of DB instance                                                    │